-Prerequisite: GER 102, two years of high school German or consent of instructor.
+Prerequisite: GER 102 with a grade of "C" or better, two years of high school German or consent of instructor.

 GER 202 Intermediate German (4-0) 4 hrs.
 Continues GER 201.
 Accuracy and speed in reading, study of syntax and extensive composition.